vernadankers/mt_idioms/README.md

 ### Install

+1 - Install libraries using `requirements.txt`.

+2 - Download a Spacy model for English using `python -m spacy download en_core_web_sm`.

+3 - Custom install of the `transformers` library:
 `transformers==4.3.0`, with `modeling_marian.py` replaced with the adapted version from this repository.
 To clone `transformers` and replace MarianMT with our adapted version, carry out the following instructions:
 ```